Amazon EIN: Do You Need An Employer Identification Number?

 How to apply for an Amazon EIN?

-Whether you are a sole proprietor or you formed an LLC, the registration process for an EIN is the same.
-Here are the steps to follow;
+Whether you are a sole proprietor or you formed an LLC, the registration process for an EIN tax ID is the same and use the same EIN number to file taxes.
+Here are the steps to follow to apply for an EIN;

 Step 1: Check the rules and requirements

-Visit the IRS page for an online application for EIN and go through the eligibility conditions.
-If your business is in the US or U.S. Territories, you will need an ITIN (Individual Tax Identification Number) or SSN (Social Security Number) to apply for the EIN.
+Visit the IRS page for an online application for EIN and go through the eligibility conditions to obtain your IRS federal EIN.
+If your principal business is located in the US or U.S. Territories, you will need an ITIN (Individual Tax Identification Number) or SSN (Social Security Number) to apply for the EIN.

 Step 2: Keep documents handy

-Keep all the documents and information ready before you start the application process.
-You can complete the application process in one sitting if all documents are ready.
+Keep all the documents and information ready before you begin the application process.
+You can complete EIN Tax ID application process in one sitting if all documents are ready.

 The session will end if you become inactive for 15 minutes and return to zero and so you’ll need to start over.
 That’s frustrating.

-You’ll also need a valid email address from within the U.S.
+You’ll also need a valid email and/or mailing address from within the U.S.

 Step 3: Proceed with the application process

-You’ll receive the EIN immediately once you proceed with the application process and complete it, however, the IRS may put you through a tax interview if it finds discrepancies in your application.
+The EIN number is immediately issued once you proceed with the application process and complete it, however, the IRS may put you through a tax interview if it finds discrepancies in your applicationor lack of detailed information regarding your person.

-Once you have your EIN, access your Amazon Seller Account and provide the EIN.
+Once you have your EIN, access your Amazon seller account via your Amazon Seller Central and provide this EIN to Amazon.

-Remember that the EIN is a unique nine-digit number that applies only to your business and remains the same for the lifetime of your business for tax purposes.
+Remember that the EIN is a tax ID that contains a unique nine-digit number that applies only to your principal business and remains the same for the lifetime of your business for tax purposes.

 Is it possible to sell online without registering for a business?